12 Essential Tips for Driving Safely in India

 Driving in India is more than just a commute; it’s an adventure filled with chaos, surprises, and a unique rhythm.

-Whether manoeuvring through Delhi’s bustling streets or exploring a serene village in Kerala, Indian roads will test your patience and reflexes.
+Whether maneuvering through Delhi’s bustling streets or exploring a serene village in Kerala, Indian roads will test your patience and reflexes.

 But do not worry—this guide has got you covered!